Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Synesthesia

-The experience of one sense as another, for example visually experiencing sound.
+The experience of one sense as another; for example, visually experiencing sound.

 summary

-Expressionism was an art movement characterized by exaggerated and distorted forms and colors used by artists as a technique to increase an emotional reaction from the viewer.
+Expressionism was an art movement characterized by exaggerated and distorted forms and colors used by artists as a technique to elicit an increased emotional reaction from the viewer.
 Fauvism, Die Brücke, and The Blue Rider were all significant artistic movements that affected this movement.
 In this lesson, you learned about the period and location of Expressionism.

 Source: THIS TUTORIAL WAS AUTHORED BY IAN MCCONNELL AND TAMORA KOWALSKI FOR SOPHIA LEARNING.
 PLEASE SEE OUR TERMS OF USE.